helenetran3/MER-experiments/README.md

       -t, --align_to_text   Data will be aligned to the textual modality.
       -al, --append_label_to_data
                             Append annotations to the dataset.
-      -c, --with_custom_split
-                            Perform custom split on training and validation sets (for more details, cf. Williams et al. (2018) paper).
-      -v {loss,acc}, --val_metric {loss,acc}
-                            Metric to monitor for validation set.
-Values: loss or acc.
       -f {facet,openface}, --image_feature {facet,openface}
                             Image features.
 Values: facet or openface.
-      -b BATCH_SIZE, --batch_size BATCH_SIZE
-                            Batch size
-      -s FIXED_NUM_STEPS, --fixed_num_steps FIXED_NUM_STEPS
-                            Number of steps to fix for all sequences.
-Set to 0 if you want to keep the original number of steps.
+      -c, --with_custom_split
+                            Perform custom split on training and validation sets (for more details, cf. Williams et al. (2018) paper).
+      -mn MODEL_NAME, --model_name MODEL_NAME
+                            Name of the model currently tested.
       -l {1,2,3}, --num_layers {1,2,3}
                             Number of bidirectional layers.
 Values between 1 and 3.
       -n NUM_NODES, --num_nodes NUM_NODES